 4.3 Comparison across indicators

-Testing explanatory factors together revealed that both motivational and capacity related aspects appear to be independently associated with the GHS implementation.
+Testing explanatory factors together revealed that both motivational and capacity related factors appear to be independently associated with the likelihood of GHS implementation.
 Based on logistic regression analysis, government effectiveness was the strongest predictor of GHS implementation status, followed by political globalization and commitment to occupational safety (Table 5).
 While trade openness was also significantly related to GHS status after accounting for other indicators, WTO membership was not.
 Total GDP, GDP per capita, and commitment to sound management of chemicals were not significantly associated with GHS implementation, after accounting for other variables (Table 5).
+It should be noted that the associations identified in this analysis are general and cannot be translated to degrees of causality without further exploration of confounding factors and other country-level idiosyncrasies, for example via in-depth interviews with government officials and other stakeholders.

 Table 5.
 Factors explaining GHS implementation pattern, indicator results